 3) Verify all your documents for proof of identity and address.
 And off you go!

 To open a salary account, you must meet certain qualifying requirements.
-Since you’ll be opening a salary account when you join an organisation, it’s most likely you’ll meet all the eligibility requirements, and all you’ll have to do is submit a completed application form together with the required papers.
+Since you’ll be opening a salary account when you join an organisation, it’s most likely you’ll meet all the eligibility requirements, and all you’ll have to do is submit a completed application form together with the required documents.

 Some banks ask applicants to submit an introduction from the firm in the format specified by the bank (stamped and signed by the authorised signatory).
 Furthermore, the monthly minimum net salary band differs by the bank.
 This also varies depending on the type of salary account provided by the relevant bank too.